Rabun Gap-Nacoochee School: History

 After a 1926 stove fire destroyed the school, Rabun Gap merged in 1927 with the Nacoochee Institute, founded in 1903 and formerly located in Sautee, Georgia.
 Headed by the Reverend John Knox Coit, the Nacoochee Institute was a boarding school for boys and girls as well as a public school for the students of White County.
 Six weeks after Rabun Gap's fire, the schoolhouse of the Nacoochee Institute burned as well.
 In September 1928 the Rabun Gap-Nacoochee School opened at Rabun Gap with a new school building.
 Ritchie served as president and Coit as co-president.

 In 1927 the new school established a covenant with the Presbyterian Church (later PCUSA), a relationship that still exists.
 In 1934 Ritchie and members of the board of trustees added two years of junior college to the Rabun Gap curriculum.
 Training teachers for the county was a main goal, and courses were patterned after those offered at the University of Georgia.
 World War II (1941–45) brought an end to the junior college program, as the war siphoned off enrollment.

 The end of the 1930s brought numerous changes in leadership for Rabun Gap-Nacoochee School.
 Following the retirement of Ritchie and Coit, George Bellingrath served as president from 1939 to 1948.
 O.C.
 Skinner, former industrial manager of the Berry School in Rome, Georgia (founded by educator Martha Berry), was president from 1949 to 1956.
-Several buildings were added during Skinner's tenure, including the Addie Corn Ritchie Dining Hall, the Emily and Ernest Woodruff Chapel wing to Hodgson Hall, the Annie Lee Jones Library wing of Hodgson Hall, and the Arthur W. Smith Industrial Shop.
+Several buildings were added during Skinner's tenure, including the Addie Corn Ritchie Dining Hall, the Emily and Ernest Woodruff Chapel wing of Hodgson Hall, the Annie Lee Jones Library wing of Hodgson Hall, and the Arthur W. Smith Industrial Shop.
 From 1956 to 1984 Karl K. Anderson served as president.
-Under his leadership the Andrew Jackson Ritchie Gymnasium, the O.C.
+Under his leadership, the Andrew Jackson Ritchie Gymnasium, the O.C.
 Skinner Natatorium, and four dormitory residence halls named for George Woodruff (son of Ernest), Irene Woodruff (wife of George), Ernest Woodruff, and Karl Anderson were built.
 Financial support also came from the Rabun Gap-Nacoochee guilds of Athens and Atlanta, the Rabun Gap-Nacoochee Club of Atlanta, and the Presbyterian Church.

-In 1966 students in the English class started writing and publishing Foxfire, a quarterly magazine with their articles based on their interviews with local residents about Appalachian culture.
+In 1966 students in the English class started writing and publishing Foxfire, a quarterly magazine with articles based on their interviews with residents about Appalachian culture.
 It was a project initiated by the teacher Eliot Wigginton to engage students in learning to use proper English.
 It gained national attention after a collection of articles was published in book form in 1972 and became a surprise bestseller.
 The magazine and book (followed by more) aroused people's interest in traditional crafts and skills at a time when some people were trying to live more simply.